TrimBot2020/3DRMS_Challenge2018/README.md

 # 3D Reconstruction meets Semantics

-Part of the ECCV 2018 workshop [3D Reconstruction meets Semantics](http://trimbot2020.webhosting.rug.nl/events/3drms/) is a challenge on combining 3D and semantic information in complex scenes.
+Part of the ECCV 2018 workshop [3D Reconstruction meets Semantics](http://trimbot2020.webhosting.rug.nl/events/3drms/) was a challenge on combining 3D and semantic information in complex scenes.
 To this end, a challenging outdoor dataset, captured by a robot driving through a semantically-rich garden that contains fine geometric details, is released.
 A multi-camera rig is mounted on top of the robot, enabling the use of both stereo and motion stereo information.
 Precise ground truth for the 3D structure of the garden has been obtained with a laser scanner and accurate pose estimates for the robot are available as well.